anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 2. **_Experience:_** My work histories are displayed in reverse chronological order.
 3. **_Education:_** My education history is displayed in reverse chronological order.
 4. **_Skills:_** Four focus areas are divided into boxes, which include my professional skillset, language proficiency, technical languages, and technical tools that I am familiar with.
-5. **_Contact:_** A contact page featuring basic contact information, including social media links and a contact form.
+5. **_Contact:_** A contact page featuring basic contact information, and a contact form to contact me via the webpage.
-6. **_Footer:_** This is not the main section of the website but rather an ending to the website with copywriting information.
+6. **_Footer:_** This is not the main section of the website but rather an ending to the website with social media links and copywriting information.

 ### Skeleton
 The website is designed to be clear and simple.
 And the site has a simple tree structure with hierarchical flows from top to bottom.